th34ngl3r/logSanitizer/README.md

 # logSanitizer
-Cleans your logs covid style!
+Cleans your logs like it is 2020, covid style!

+Read my post about sanitization here:  https://thelotusbar.com/posts/log-sanitization/